Carmy Berzatto: Character development

 The staff of the Beef were all but raw recruits when Carmy arrived at the restaurant, but in direct contravention of the often-toxic chefs who trained them, Carmy and his partner Chef Sydney both recognized and cultivated "strength in the crew that [they] have, rather than focusing on their weaknesses."
-By season two, as Carmy invested heavily in staff development, the ways he nurtured, challenged, and impeded the various members of his "found family" were a major element of his character arc.
-For instance he paid to send Beef cooks to culinary school (tuition at the school depicted is $8,400), which one GQ writer and former restaurateur described as "maybe the most insane part" of season two.
-(In season three, the Bear also sent Sweeps to "wine school" for sommelier training.)
-Carmy seems to be "quite generous," giving Tina his hand-forged imported-from-Japan-to-one-store-in-California chef's knife, and commissioning custom chef whites from fashion designer Thom Browne for his partner Sydney.
+By season 2, as Carmy invested heavily in staff development, the ways he nurtured, challenged, and impeded the various members of his "found family" were a major element of his character arc.
+For instance he paid to send Beef cooks to culinary school (tuition at the school depicted is $8,400), which one GQ writer and former restaurateur described as "maybe the most insane part" of season 2.
+In season 3, the Bear also sent Sweeps to "wine school" for sommelier training.
+Carmy seems to be "quite generous," giving Tina his own fancy chef's knife, and commissioning custom chef whites from fashion designer Thom Browne for his partner Sydney.
+At the same time, "the most immobile character of the second season is Carmen himself.
+Despite being aware of the trauma work still required for him to progress, he appears to be overly concerned with others, almost to the point of forgetting himself.
+This ultimately results in him and his pent-up emotions being stuck in a freezer."
+But to narrative purpose, because "in terms of Joseph Campbell's monomyth...the belly of the whale [is] where the true metamorphosis happens."

-Despite his character flaws, the terminally self-loathing Carmy is ultimately animated by love for his family, and thus, he (with partners Sydney, Richard, and Natalie) is largely successful in his attempts to create a hospitable environment at the Bear: "The people within its walls did not necessarily choose to come together, nor do they necessarily leave their baggage at the door.
-But they are never alone, and together they create an atmosphere of precision, pleasure, and unity that is difficult to replicate elsewhere or under different circumstances."
-Carmy reaps more than a few benefits of this himself, as "people heal in community and through the relationships they've built."